 Parex provides, subject to a successful onboarding and to Applicable Law, the following Services:

-- Crypto On-Ramp (launching in 2026) — conversion of fiat currency to supported digital assets for Merchant or end-user accounts.
+- Stablecoin On-Ramp (launching Q2 2026) — conversion of fiat currency (EUR, USD) to supported Stablecoins (USDT, USDC) and delivery to a Client-controlled wallet.

-- Crypto Off-Ramp (launching in 2026) — conversion of supported digital assets to fiat currency and settlement to Merchant bank accounts.
+- Stablecoin Off-Ramp (launching Q2 2026) — conversion of supported Stablecoins (USDT, USDC) to fiat currency and settlement to the Client's vIBAN or external bank account.

-- comply at all times with Applicable Law, card-scheme rules, and the rules of any payment network through which its Transactions are processed;
+- comply at all times with Applicable Law and the rules of any payment rail or blockchain network through which its Transactions are processed;

 - use the Services only for lawful business activities accurately disclosed to Parex during onboarding;

-- maintain accurate and complete records of its Transactions, customers, and underlying commercial relationships, and to provide them to Parex upon reasonable request;
+- maintain accurate and complete records of its Transactions, counterparties, and underlying commercial relationships, and provide them to Parex upon reasonable request;

-- cooperate fully with any compliance review, audit, or investigation initiated by Parex or a regulator;
+- cooperate fully with any compliance review, audit, or investigation initiated by Parex, a Banking Partner, or a regulator;

 - notify Parex in writing within five (5) business days of any material change to its ownership, control, business activity, financial condition, or regulatory status;

-- implement reasonable information-security measures on its own systems, including controls aligned with PCI-DSS where applicable.
+- implement reasonable information-security measures on its own systems, appropriate to the nature and volume of its activities.

 6. Fees and settlement

-Fees applicable to each Service are set out in the Merchant Agreement or a separate fee schedule.
-Fees may include processing fees, interchange-plus fees, scheme fees, chargeback fees, refund fees, currency-conversion spreads, and fees related to Crypto Services.
+Fees applicable to each Service are set out in the Client Agreement or a separate fee schedule.
+Fees may include account-maintenance fees, transfer fees (incoming and outgoing), foreign-exchange spreads, stablecoin on-ramp and off-ramp spreads, network fees, and fees related to compliance reviews where applicable.

-Unless otherwise agreed in writing, Parex deducts fees and any applicable Reserve amounts from gross settlement proceeds before remitting net amounts to the Merchant's designated bank account, in accordance with the settlement schedule defined in the Merchant Agreement.
+Unless otherwise agreed in writing, Parex deducts fees and any applicable Reserve amounts from gross settlement proceeds before remitting net amounts to the Client's designated bank account, in accordance with the settlement schedule defined in the Client Agreement.

 Parex reserves the right to adjust fees upon thirty (30) days' prior written notice.
-Merchants who do not accept an adjustment may terminate the Merchant Agreement before the adjustment takes effect.
+Clients who do not accept an adjustment may terminate the Client Agreement before the adjustment takes effect.

 7. Reserves and risk

-Parex may establish and adjust a Reserve at any time to mitigate actual or anticipated Chargebacks, refunds, fraud, regulatory action, insolvency risk, or other exposures related to the Merchant.
+Parex may establish and adjust a Reserve at any time to mitigate actual or anticipated transfer reversals, refunds, fraud, regulatory action, insolvency risk, sanctions or AML-related exposures, or other risks related to the Client.
 The Reserve may take the form of a rolling reserve, a fixed reserve, or a combination of both.

-The Reserve belongs to the Merchant but is held by Parex as security for the Merchant's obligations.
-Parex may deduct from the Reserve any amounts owed by the Merchant to Parex or to third parties through Parex.
-Remaining Reserve balances are released in accordance with the schedule defined in the Merchant Agreement and, in any case, once Parex reasonably considers the underlying risk to have expired.
+The Reserve belongs to the Client but is held by Parex as security for the Client's obligations.
+Parex may deduct from the Reserve any amounts owed by the Client to Parex or to third parties through Parex.
+Remaining Reserve balances are released in accordance with the schedule defined in the Client Agreement and, in any case, once Parex reasonably considers the underlying risk to have expired.

 8. AML, KYC and sanctions

-Parex is registered with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) as a Money Services Business and is subject to the PCMLTFA.
-Parex maintains a written AML/CTF program, performs customer due diligence, screens against applicable sanctions lists, and reports to competent authorities as required by law.
+Parex is registered with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) as a Money Services Business under licence number C10001707 (issued 17 February 2026, valid until 31 July 2028) and is subject to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
+Authorised service categories include Foreign Exchange Dealing, Money Transferring, Dealing in Virtual Currencies, and Payment Service Provider (PSP).
+Parex maintains a written AML/CTF program, performs customer due diligence, and screens against sanctions lists administered by the Office of the Superintendent of Financial Institutions (OSFI, Canada), the Office of Foreign Assets Control (OFAC, USA), Her Majesty's Treasury (UK), the European Union, and the United Nations Security Council, and reports to competent authorities as required by law.

-The Merchant acknowledges and agrees that Parex may, at any time:
+The Client acknowledges and agrees that Parex may, at any time:

 - request additional KYC, KYB, source-of-funds, or source-of-wealth information;